ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: range_check

-    Specifies whether to validate attribute values and function parameters.
-If  enabled, the instrument driver validates the parameter values passed to  driver functions.
+    Specifies whether to validate property values and method parameters.
+If  enabled, the instrument driver validates the parameter values passed to  driver methods.
 Range checking parameters is very useful for debugging.
-After the user program is validated, this attribute can be set to VI_FALSE (0) to  disable range checking and maximize performance.
+After the user program is validated, this property can be set to False (0) to  disable range checking and maximize performance.
-    The default value is VI_TRUE (1).
-Use the :py:meth:`nidmm.Session._init_with_options` function to  override this value.
+    The default value is True (1).
+Use the :py:meth:`nidmm.Session._init_with_options` method to  override this value.

     The following table lists the characteristics of this property.